dev-kewlani/Credit-Risk-Modeling/README.md

    - **Weight of Evidence (WoE)**: Calculating WoE for both categorical and continuous features.
 3. **Train-Test Split**: Saving the preprocessed training and test datasets.

-The script `preprocess.py` performs the same operations programmatically, allowing easy and automated processing of new data.

 ## Modeling